kangkai20000518/kangkai20000518.github.io/_posts/2022-06-01-flight_data_Analysis.md

 </script>
 ```
 Here, we need few more steps to actually make a plot that HTML could ‘understand’. ‘’ import the JavaScript package which use to convert JSON string to HTML.
 Plotly.newPlot() is the function of the package. ‘chart1’ is the id, which tells where to ‘draw’ the plot.
 The first line is the place where plot should be draw.

+That is all for our project thank you for reading!

 ## §6.
 Acknowledgment
 Many thanks to our dearest Harlin who provided us with this wonderful to let us practice what we’ve learned in real life cases.